Colinpiguet/M183-todo-kenneth-colin/self written documentation/Journal.md

  req.session.user.role !== 'admin'
 ```
 So if the current users session role isn't admin we just send a response back that Access is denied.

+### XSS Fix Verification

+Before the fix, entering `<script>alert(1)</script>` as a task title triggered a popup when viewing the task list.

+After implementing output escaping, the same input is displayed as plain text and no script is executed.

+This confirms that the XSS vulnerability has been successfully mitigated.